bright/new-www/content/blog/innovative-nutrition-solutions-the-anydish-app.md

 ## **How does your company ensure medical credibility and accuracy?**

 We don't make our own recommendations.
-Practitioners sign off on the prescriptions based on diagnostic tests or their own knowledge.
+Practitioners sign off on the patient’s profile based on diagnostic tests or their own knowledge.
 We translate this into actionable, real food options using our technology.

 <div className="image">![nutrition solution](/images/baner_final-quote-anydish.png "anydish")</div>